Religion in Iraq: Sikhism

-It is estimated that in 2020, Sikhs made up an estimated 0.02% or 5,600 people.
+It is estimated that in 2020, there were 5,600 Sikhs in the country.

-It is believed that Guru Nanak Dev (founder of Sikhism) came to Baghdad in the early sixteenth century, around 1511 AD.
-In March 2023, India formally requested Iraq renovate a historic Sikh temple, Baba Nanak Shrine, which was built in the memory of the faith's founder Guru Nanak who once visited Baghdad as part of his travels in the Muslim world during a visit by Iraqi National Security Adviser, Qasem Al-Araji, to Delhi where he met his Indian counterpart Ajit Doval.
+It is believed that Guru Nanak Dev (founder of Sikhism) came to Baghdad in 1511 AD.
+In March 2023, India formally requested Iraq renovate a historic Sikh temple, Baba Nanak Shrine, which is located in Baghdad.
+It was built in honor of Guru Nanak's travels through the Muslim world.
+It had been repaired by Sikh conscripts during WW2.
+The request was made during a visit by Iraqi National Security Adviser, Qasem Al-Araji, to Delhi where he met his Indian counterpart Ajit Doval.